quadshot/opentickets-community/readme.txt

 == Changelog ==

+* [new] added 'checkin only' role, which only has the ability to checkin
+* [tweak] changed needed permission for checkin from 'edit_users' to 'checkin'
+* [tweak] all users above subscriber/customer can checkin

 * [new] ability to set the button text on all ticket UI buttons
 * [fix] removed php warnings